morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 AliExpress - $21 USD - [COMFAST CF-953AX](https://www.aliexpress.com/item/3256804283254522.html)

-Important: Users have reported that some CF-953AX's (and CF-952AX's) come with a Device ID (VID/PID) of 3574:6211.
-That is not the standard VID/PID provided by Mediatek, which is 0e8d:7961.
+Important: Users have reported that some CF-953AX's (and CF-952AX's) come with a Device ID (VID/PID) of 3574:6211 and some come with the VID/PID provided by Mediatek, which is 0e8d:7961.
 You can check the VID/PID as follows:

 ```
 $ lsusb
 ```

-A PATCH was submitted and included in a recent Linux kernel.
+A PATCH was submitted and included in a recent Linux kernel (6.3).
 Said PATCH adds the 3574:6211 VID/PID so as to eliminate this issue.
 If your adapter is not plug and play, see below.

 Method 1: Hotplug automation using udev.